xiaabdfe/bdfepush/docs/guide-2.md

 *Note: 2 Row always means the row you are on and the row in front of you.
 If you are standing on the front row, it is effectively just one row*

-[**Armours**](https://github.com/caelumff/bdfeguides/wiki/List-of-Armours) (防具): Armours offer various passive effects that stack upon each other.
+<a href="list-armours">**Armours**</a> (防具): Armours offer various passive effects that stack upon each other.
 All jobs can equip all armour categories but each armour category is designed to be used by one or two jobs.
 There are event armours with no category, however.

 Armour Category | Japanese | Optimal Jobs
 ---|:-:|:-: